-As has been discussed above, a number of economic cooperation agreements go beyond the requirements of the WTO rules in providing for economic cooperation.
-To the extent that these agreements deal with activities that are not regulated by the WTO or by some other international obligation, parties to them are free to come to their own agreement for regulating these aspects of their relations.
+As has been discussed above, a number of economic cooperation agreements go beyond the requirements of the WTO agreements in providing for economic cooperation.
+To the extent that these deal with activities that are not regulated by an agreement under the WTO or by some other international obligation, parties to them are free to come to their own agreement for regulating these aspects of their relations.
 However, new rules are needed to ensure that these new issues are also included within the multilateral framework, and do not become a form of discrimination or lead to incoherent trade policy regulations.
-A number of the areas of economic activity of concern in negotiating 'modern' economic arrangements, which are not regulated by the WTO or other international frameworks, deal with contentious issues.
-Establishing an international framework to regulate these activities may be difficult by conventional "binding" international agreements, but could be achieved by a 'softer' approach.
+A number of the areas of economic activity of concern in negotiating 'modern' economic arrangements, which are not regulated by the WTO or other international agreements, deal with contentious issues, which may be difficult to resolve by conventional "binding" agreements, but could be dealt with by a 'softer' approach.
 This brings us to consider the role of APEC.